engineering-collaboration/book/docs/book/anatomy-of-a-code-change/monitoring-and-observability.md

 Monitoring endpoints of online services converged into so-called *zPages*, popular ones being *Healthz*, *RPCz*, *Statsz*, *Tracez*.
 Querying live data enables us to collect information about the health of our software.
 The prevalence of zPages across the industry assists us to effectively monitor third party products within our systems.

-Using these endpoints we gather runtime aspects, such as response time, cpu usage, and memory allocation.
+Using these endpoints we gather runtime aspects, such as response time, CPU usage, and memory allocation.
 When these metrics reach a pre-determined adverse threshold, our system sends out alerts to our on-call personnel.
 In these kind of emergencies the sole priority is to get the production system back up-and-running.
 We have time to discovering and fix the error in relative piece after our organization stops hemorrhaging revenue.

-False positives or false negatives depreciate the trust in our monitoring system, especially since alerts in production may happen at any time.
-If we're woken up at 3am for a severe alert that turns out to be a false positive, we'll be pretty upset.
+False positives or false negatives depreciate the trust in our monitoring system posthaste as alerts in production may happen at any time.
+If we're woken up at 3 a.m. for a severe alert that turns out to be a false positive, we'll be pretty upset.
 A high volume of low-impact alerts lead to fatigue and desensitization.
-Desensitized on-call engineers are more likely to miss-prioritize high-impact alerts.
+Desensitized on-call engineers are more <!-- vale write-good.Weasel = NO -->likely<!-- vale write-good.Weasel = YES --> to miss-prioritize high-impact alerts.

 We continuously adjust our alert system to balance immediacy and volume.